What would my data say about me?

 Are there also new players when it comes to the data economy?

-Closely associated with the Internet of Things, Big Data technologies help to optimise the consumption of resources (energy, water, food etc), reduce our carbon footprint and improve transport efficiency for example.
+Together they help to optimise the consumption of resources (energy, water, food etc), reduce our carbon footprint and improve transport efficiency.

 Smoother transport systems, energy savings, smarter farming… using the quintillions of bytes of data produced each day more carefully can improve our human activities for the benefit of everyone’s well-being.